 Makelele leaves Swansea, becomes coach at Belgian team Eupen

-EUPEN, Belgium (AP) Former France midfielder Claude Makelele has ended his 10-month spell as assistant manager at Swansea and has taken over as head coach at Belgian team Eupen.
+EUPEN, Belgium (AP) Former France midfielder Claude Makelele ended his 10-month spell as assistant manager at Swansea on Monday to take over as head coach at Belgian team Eupen.

 The 44-year-old Makelele’s only other role as a head coach was at French club Bastia, where he lasted six months before getting fired.
 He has also been an assistant at Paris Saint-Germain.

-Swansea announced the departure of Makelele on Monday.
-He joined in January, shortly after Paul Clement became manager.
+Makelele joined Swansea in January, shortly after Paul Clement became manager.
 The pair had also worked together at PSG.

 Eupen is in last place in Belgium’s top division.